 Index funds and ETFs have grown in popularity due to their simple-to-understand goals and straightforward approach to investing.
 Both investment vehicles are also funds, meaning they own a basket of stocks, bonds, etc., and investors buy shares of the funds rather than directly investing in the underlying stock or asset group.

-Main Takeaways: The Difference between Index Funds and ETFs
+Key Takeaways: The Difference Between Index Funds and ETFs

 - Index funds are a type of mutual fund that’s designed to mimic a benchmark index.